 The list should be made according to a reference system.
 We recommend using computer reference software as for example Endnote.
+Endnote can be downloaded free of charge in Blackboard.
 How to use Endnote is often a part of the curriculum.
 In addition, courses are available at the library.